dev-lambda/api-template/website/docs/contribute/documentation.md

 The local documentation page is available at [http://localhost:3500/api-template](http://localhost:3500/api-template).

-This documentation site is deployed using github actions, for more details see the [deployment page](deployment#publish-documentation-website-to-gh-pages)
+This documentation site is deployed using github actions, for more details see the [deployment section](deployment#publish-documentation-website-to-gh-pages).